swethajpr/student_attendance_system/README.md

 ### Web Frontend

-Use the following command to run the web frontend.
+Use the following command to run the website.

 ```bash
 uvicorn api:app --reload --reload-include="*.html" --reload-include="*.css" --reload-include="*.js"
 ```
+### ⚠️ Limitation
+The face_recognition API was trained on a predominately western population.
+This means that accuracy may vary across different ethnic groups.